Looking to Sell Your House During Probate in Jacksonville FL ?

 Probate is a legal process that occurs after someone passes away and he or she is referred to as the “decedent”.
 Any assets owed by the decedent are accounted for, then sold to pay any debts owed to creditors or funeral expenses and any remaining assets are then distributed to heirs or designated beneficiaries.
 Generally, probate proceedings and the distribution of assets are completed in accordance with a will (testate) or without a will (intestate).
 The timeline for a probate proceedings can range but typically takes 6 to 9 months to complete.

-How Probate Works & Timeline [ Step by Step ]
+How Probate Court Process Works & Timeline [ Step by Step ] in Florida

 1. Gather Documents, Financial statements, and file Will